 I don’t use the “toxic” and “healthy” masculinity framework very much because masculinity is a mixed bag.
 There are parts of it that have a lot of integrity and honor.
 But if you ask most men what it means to be a “real man” they don’t say any of those things.
 They say “strong, stoic, never show your feelings, never cry, win at all costs, get rich, get laid.”

 The reason men don’t show their feelings and their weaknesses is that they are punished for doing so.
-The desire to getting rich is a symptom of our materialistic culture and the innate greed stemming from the human survival instinct.
+The desire to get rich is a symptom of our materialistic culture and the innate greed stemming from the human survival instinct.
 Women are at least as guilty of this as men.
 The desire to get laid is instinctual.
 This is why Peterson’s message, which is to find a meaningful pursuit, is important.
 Without one, we devolve to our baser instinctual behaviors.

 What I argue is that to be a “good man” or a “real man” is constantly being evaluated and judged by others.
 It is a constant performance.
 Every man will face a dilemma in his life where he will be tasked with proving his masculinity to other men.
 Men are also asked at some point to not betray the “brotherhood” because it would mean betraying other man and some version of masculinity and its rules.